 - 8.1.1 Fundraising, Donations and Sponsorship Policy 8.2 must be followed. - 8.1.2 Funds for Rep teams are primarily raised to send the team to the BC Championships each season.
 Funds may be used to offset the players and coaches' expenses to travel to and participate in Rep hockey events as per OMHMHA Policy 8.2.6 and as follows: - a.
 Fuel or bus transportation - b.
 Hotels based on two players per room or up to 50 percent of the room cost - 8.1.3 \$35,000 per Rep team is the cap for all fundraising for the season.
 At the end of the season, 25 percent of the excess funds raised over \$15,000 must be donated back to the OMHMHA tournament fund to provide the opportunity for all teams in OMHMHA to travel.
-Please respect other fundraising efforts and let common sense and better judgement prevail. - 8.1.4 All players have the right to access these funds equally and without prejudice during the course of the season. - 8.1.5 All proceeds and expenditures must be reported in the team financial report to be submitted to the Officers of the Association by March 31st of the current season.
+Please respect other fundraising efforts and let common sense and better judgement prevail. - 8.1.4 All players have the right to access these funds equally and without prejudice during the season. - 8.1.5 All proceeds and expenditures must be reported in the team financial report to be submitted to the Officers of the Association by March 31st of the current season.
+Fundraising Host Tournament Funds Policy 8.1 - 8.1.0 Fundraising can be done in a manner that offers a tangible good and/or service in exchange for a monetary contribution.
+No blanket canvassing of the community will be allowed asking for donations. - 8.1.1 50/50 draws; bottle drives; raffle items; auctions; plant sales; bake sales; etc. Are all expectable forms of fundraising.
+Gaming events such as Poker tournaments, alcoholic events or casinos are not approved by OMHMHA. - 8.1.2 All fundraising, whether by team or association must be approved by the OMHMHA Executive at the planning stage. - 8.1.3 Events such as raffles; 50/50 draws or other lottery style events must go through the OMHMHA administrator for appropriate gaming licensing as well as application for special event if necessary.
+Gaming events must follow all local and provincial guidelines.
+Special event sanctioning and licenses require a minimum of 10 days prior to the event for processing.